 - 1. On boot, Press Ctrl+R to enter the RAID controller BIOS.
 Our controller was a PERC H700. - 2.
-Highlight the controller, press F2, then choose to create the new virtual disk. - 3.
+Highlight the controller, press F2, and choose to create the new virtual disk. - 3.
 Provide the desired RAID setting, such as RAID 1, 5, 10, and so on.
 Choose the relevant disks for this volume. - 4.
-Press OK to complete the volume configuration. - 5.
-Highlighting the new virtual disk, press F2, then Initialization, then Start Init.
+Press OK to complete the volume configuration.

+- 5. Highlighting the new virtual disk, press F2, Initialization, and Start Init.
 This will fully initialize your virtual disk - 6.
 Repeat steps 2 through 5 for the remaining virtual disks in your server.

-Configuring the iSCSI storage in Microsoft Windows 2008 R2
+Configuring the storage in Microsoft Windows Server 2008 R2

-- 1. Log into the server. - 2.
-Install the latest Host Integration Toolkit from Dell EqualLogic, accepting all defaults.
-This will require a reboot of the server. - 3.
-After reboot, click Start, then type iSCSI in the search box.
-Click the iSCSI Initiator option to invoke the iSCSI initiator. - 4.
-In the Quick Connect box, enter the IP address of the Dell EqualLogic group and click Connect. - 5.
-Connect to each LUN, choosing to enable multipathing on each connection. - 6.
-On the Volumes and Devices tab, click the Autoconfigure button so that iSCSI will start faster after boot for the necessary SOL Server storage. - Close the iSCSI initiator and then open the Server Manager application by clicking the Server Manager icon in the taskbar. - 8.
-Choose Storage, then Disk Management. - 9.
-Right-click the uninitialized external volume, and choose Initialize Disk, then choose MBR. - 10.
+- 1. Choose Storage, and choose Disk Management. - 2.
+Right-click the uninitialized external volume, choose Initialize Disk, and choose MBR. - 3.
 Right-click the volume, and choose New Simple Volume.
-Click Next. - 11.
-Keep the default drive space, and click Next. - 12.
-Assign the appropriate drive letter, and click Next. - 13.
-Choose NTFS, assign a 64KB allocation unit size, and check the Perform a quick format checkbox.
-Click Next, and click Finish. - 14.
-Repeat steps 9 through 13 for the remaining external volumes.
+Click Next. - 4.
+Keep the default drive space, and click Next. - 5.
+Assign the appropriate drive letter, and click Next. - 6.
+Choose NTFS, assign a 64KB allocation unit size, and check the Perform a quick format checkbox. - 7.
+Click Next, and click Finish. - 8.
+Repeat steps 2 through 7 for the remaining external volumes.